Baileys Whipped Cream makes for a boozy topper for your hot cocoa, coffee or cocktails. Even dessert!

-Coffee, hot chocolate, cocktails, desserts, pancakes — it’s even better if you can add a dollop of whipped cream on top.
-Always.
+Coffee, hot chocolate, cocktails, desserts, pancakes — it’s always better if you can add a dollop of whipped cream on top.

-And then, what if it were a little boozy?
+But what if it were a little boozy, too?
 Wouldn’t that be better?
 Now we’re talking!

-Start with heavy whipping cream.
-It’s important to use cream, not half-and-half.
+It’s important to use cream, not half-and-half or milk.
 Look for the pint that says “heavy cream” or “whipping cream” or it will just not come together and hold its shape.

-Then mix the cream with sugar.
-I prefer to use powdered sugar, but you can substitute granulated sugar.
-I always suggest tasting your whipped cream with a spoon and you can add more sugar if you like.
+I prefer to use powdered sugar, but you can substitute granulated sugar or brown sugar.
+I always suggest tasting your whipped cream with a spoon after about 30 seconds to see if it tastes okay.
+Then you can add more sugar if you like and continue to whip.